Aansh2003/LSTM-ChatBot/README.md

 # LSTM Based NLU chatbot with randomized responses

+This is a chatbot designed to classify inputs and generate apt outputs using Natural Language Processing techniques.
+This project is currently active under development and will be updated from time to time.

 ## Installing dependencies

 Install pandas and numpy for dataframe and mathenatical features